Member Spotlight: Ravinder Deol

 Also keep a lookout for new programs because it’s likely that there’ll be a demand for experts because companies don’t have staff trained in that program.
 You can position yourself as an expert in that field and make more money from it.

 GC: Thank you so much for taking time to answer all of these questions.
-It’s been fun!
+This has been fun!